-AMTA stated "...it is timely to consider the appropriate regulatory framework for a future communications regulator...The objective of the future regulatory framework should be to facilitate industry outcomes that foster rather than inhibit the development of the communications sector and its capacity to contribute to economic and social outcomes."
+- Free TV noted 'Significant changes are also occurring within the broadcasting industry itself...
+This environment poses significant challenges for the regulatory framework to keep up, stay relevant and deliver policy outcomes.' - > AMTA stated '...that it is timely to consider the appropriate regulatory framework for a future communications regulator...The objective of the future regulatory framework should be to facilitate industry outcomes that foster rather than inhibit the development of the communications sector and its capacity to contribute to economic and social outcomes.'

-A fundamental issue with the current regulatory regime is the distinction which is sought to be maintained in a number of areas between broadcasting, telecommunications and internet services, at a time when the boundaries between these industries are increasingly difficult to define.
+A fundamental issue with the current regulatory regime is the distinction which is sought to be maintained in a number of areas between broadcasting, telecommunications and Internet services, at a time when the boundaries between these industries are increasingly difficult to define.
 With the recent take-up of applications such as Spotify and Netflix, subjecting traditional broadcasters to regulatory treatment on the basis of the broadcast technologies they employ has become difficult to justify.
 Similarly, traditional voice and mobile phone services are subject to different quality-of-service requirements to similar services which are delivered by providers like Skype and WhatsApp.

 The ability for one service provider to deliver the same content to different devices over different networks has led to inconsistent regulatory treatment.
-For example, the FreeTV Code applies to content delivered over free-to-air television networks, but not to the same content when it is streamed to a "smart" television via the internet.
+For example, the Free TV Code applies to content delivered over free-to-air television networks but not to the same content when it is streamed to a "smart" television via the Internet.
 Distinguishing service characteristics or consumer protections based on underlying networks is less meaningful now that technology allows similar services and content to be accessed across a range of networks and devices.

 There is also misplaced emphasis in the regulatory regime focusing regulatory attention on traditional broadcasting or telecommunications providers to achieve public policy outcomes.
-For example, many consumer safeguard measures in the Telecommunications Act and the Telecommunications (Consumer Protection and Service Standards) Act 1999 are focused on voice telephony and therefore do not reflect the importance of other communications services to consumers.
+For example, many consumer safeguard measures in the Telecommunications Act and the TCPSS Act are focused on voice telephony and therefore do not reflect the importance of other communications services to consumers.

 In the media sector, ownership and control rules for broadcasting, datacasting and newspapers are designed to limit the degree of influence of any one media proprietor.
 However, the current concept of influence does not consider new forms and suppliers of communications and media content, nor new patterns of consumer behaviour.
-Further, the use of geographically based licencing and regulatory models in broadcasting is coming under increasing pressure from the growth of internet services which enable content and services to be generated, distributed and accessed from multiple locations nationally and internationally.
+Further, the use of geographically based